 ‘Non-episodic Show’ – TV or other show that is non-episodic; for example, sports and news.

+Acceptable WorkTypeDetail includes ‘Sports’ and ‘News’.

 ‘Promotion’ – promotional material associated with media.
 This includes teasers, trailers, electronic press kits and other materials.
 Promotion is a special case of ‘Ad’.

+Acceptable WorkTypeDetail includes ‘Trailer’, ‘Teaser’ and ‘EPK’.

 ‘Ad’ – any form of advertisement including TV commercials, informercials, public service announcements and promotions not covered by ‘Promotion’.
 This does not include movie trailers and teasers even though they might be aired as a TV commercial.

 Other: